adaptant-labs/k8s-node-label-monitor/README.md

 ```
 $ k8s-node-label-monitor --help
 Node Label Monitor for Kubernetes
 Usage: k8s-node-label-monitor [flags]

-   -c string
+  -cronjob string
     	Manually trigger named CronJob on label changes
+  -endpoint string
+    	Notification endpoint to POST updates to
   -kubeconfig string
     	Paths to a kubeconfig.
 Only required if out-of-cluster.
+  -local
-   -l	Only track changes to the local node
+    	Only track changes to the local node
-   -n string
-     	Notification endpoint to POST updates to
+  -logging
+    	Enable/disable logging (default true)
+  -master --kubeconfig
+    	(Deprecated: switch to --kubeconfig) The address of the Kubernetes API server.
+Overrides any value in kubeconfig.
+Only required if out-of-cluster.
 ```

 ### Running Node-Local via Docker